Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save multiple versions.

 Alternatively, you can explore the nearby Plains of Tamil Nadu by bike.
 The Mullaperiyar Dam is the man-made highlight of this area - an engineering feat which transformed the lives of the local Tamil farmers after the great famine of 1876 - but there are simpler pleasures too.
 For example, tea shops abound, or you could immerse yourself in a farmer’s market and or even hitch a life on a traditional bullock-drawn cart.

 When it comes to natural beauty in India, Thekkady steals the show.
 Escape the bustle of the city and take some time out to see spectacular view and tropical plantations.
 You’ll thank yourself afterwards for the truly relaxing break.
 Have a read of our blogs below to get the feel.

-Leave the sights, smells and sounds of the hectic cities behind you and there is a whole lot of lesser-trodden land just waiting to be explored.
+Beyond the sights, smells and sounds of India's hectic cities there's a world of lesser-trodden land just waiting to be explored.

 Dreamy mountain vistas and palm-fringed beaches aside, India’s food was made for the camera lens.

 Health and Wellbeing influencer, Jasmine Hemsley and her partner Nick, spent two weeks exploring Kerala's tropical backwaters.